Pokémon Emerald: Sales

 Emerald launched in the top spot in Japan with 791,000 copies sold in its first week and 372,000 copies sold in its first day.
 It was the fourth best-selling game in Japan for 2004.
 It sold 1.4 million for the year and ranked behind Dragon Quest V: Hand of the Heavenly Bride, Pokémon FireRed and LeafGreen (combined), and Dragon Quest VIII: Journey of the Cursed King.
 The list of the top 1000 best-selling video games in Japan for 2010 featured Emerald at 779 with 7,724 copies sold for a total of 1,916,505 sold since release.
 It was the only Game Boy Advance game on the list.
 More than 146,000 people pre-ordered copies of Emerald in the US.
 Emerald launched in the United States at the number one position in May; it followed in June by falling to the number two spot below Grand Theft Auto: San Andreas on Xbox with 265,000 copies sold in that month.
-It had sold 1.72 million copies worldwide by June 1, 2005.
+It had sold 1.72 million copies worldwide by 1 June 2005.
 It was the second best-selling game for the first half of 2005.
 In a poll conducted by IGN, readers ranked Emerald as the most popular Game Boy Advance game for the 2005 holiday season.
 It ranked second for the whole year of 2005 below Madden NFL 06.
 By the end of 2005 it had sold 1.2 million in Europe and nearly 5 million worldwide.
 To date it is one of the three best-selling Game Boy Advance games.
 Its life-to-date sales totaled 6.32 million by the 2007 fiscal year.
 In November 2005, Nintendo Power erroneously reported that "Total sales [from Emerald] would exceed the value of an actual emerald the size of Neptune."
+By 2021, Pokémon Emerald sold 6.80 million worldwide.